ForestW70/Portfolio4.0/README.md

 ### About This Project

 * # Tech used:
-  1. JavaScript
+  1. JavaScript/JSX
   2. React
+  3. CSS
-  3. Heroku deployment
+  5. Heroku deployment
-  4. Eslint
+  6. Eslint

 * # Project description: